-- (i) To allow for access on reserves to conduct operational activity where adverse effects on the environment can be remedied or mitigated. - (ii) To provide an efficient and safe access to reserves for operational maintenance of essential services without damaging the natural, historical, and cultural values of the reserves.
+- (v) To allow for access on reserves to conduct operational activity where adverse effects on the environment can be remedied or mitigated. - (vi) To provide an efficient and safe access to reserves for operational maintenance of essential services without damaging the natural, historical, and cultural values of the reserves.

-- (i) Allow access on reserves for approved operational activities - (ii) Ensure that access for operational activity takes consideration of; landscape, recreational, ecological, heritage and community values of the reserve, safety

-- issues and ongoing maintenance. - (iii) Ensure that access for operational activity is designed to an appropriate standard.
+- (iii) Allow access on reserves for approved operational activities - (iv) Ensure that access for operational activity takes consideration of; landscape, recreational, ecological, heritage and community values of the reserve, safety issues and ongoing maintenance. - (v) Ensure that access for operational activity is designed to an appropriate standard.